 OPKO and PROLOR intend the Merger to be treated as a tax-exempt transaction for purposes of Israeli tax laws.
-As a condition to the obligations of the parties to consummate the Merger (but subject to PROLOR's right to waive such right and payment of the Israeli taxes resulting from the Merger), PROLOR is seeking a ruling from the ITA whereby the Merger will be treated as a tax-exempt transaction under Israeli law.
-For a more complete discussion of the tax ruling, see "Israeli Income Tax Treatment of the Merger" beginning on page 79.
+As a condition to the obligations of PROLOR to consummate the Merger, PROLOR is seeking a ruling from the ITA whereby the Merger will be treated as a tax-exempt transaction under Israeli law.
+Pursuant to the Merger Agreement, PROLOR may waive such condition and, absent an interim arrangement with the ITA, the consideration paid to PROLOR stockholders that are Israeli tax payors will be subject to Israeli tax.
+For a more complete discussion of the tax ruling, see "Israeli Tax Treatment of the Merger" beginning on page 80.
+For a more complete discussion of the tax ruling, see "Israeli Income Tax Treatment of the Merger" beginning on page 80.